adrianco10/Fire-Incidents/README.md

 The goal of this report is to investigate and analyze the temporal relationship between fire alarm initiation time and arrival time of fire response units for fire incidents in many different wards of Toronto, with a specific focus on assessing whether there is asignificant difference in response times between wealthier and lower-income wards.
 However there is an opportunity to analyze more with this dataset including:
-- distances between incidents and fire stations
+- Distances between incidents and fire stations
-- casualties by ward
+- Casualties by ward
-- income vs number of incidents and/or casualties
+- Income vs number of incidents and/or casualties